 A recognized voice of record

 Over the years, The Finlay Centre for Corporate & Public Governance has been called on to advise governments, the university community, NGOs, charitable organizations and major corporations.
-Three prime ministers of Canada have cited and benefited from our work.
+Three prime ministers of Canada have publicly cited and benefited from our work.
 The Finlay Centre has worked with the media to educate on the role of ethics, social responsibility, trust and good governance as defining attributes in our economy and democracy and has participated with experienced journalists in breaking front page news stories.

 Writing the next chapters

-Building on its record of leading-edge thinking and accomplishments, the lab activity at The Finlay Centre for Corporate Public Governance continues at pace.
+Building on our record of leading-edge thinking and accomplishments, the lab activity at The Finlay Centre for Corporate & Public Governance continues at pace.
 We’re examining and testing tomorrow’s game-changing ideas and tectonic shifts so others can begin to work and make a difference with them today.
 We’re always happy to hear your thoughts and suggestions.

 For every major corporate policy, decision or public explanation, more and more people are asking: Is it right?
 Is it fair?
 And most perplexing of all for the board of directors: is it in the public interest?